danidiaz/moo-nad/README.md

 You'll likely need to expand the base `Moo` signature through [signature merging](https://github.com/danidiaz/really-small-backpack-example/tree/master/lesson3-signature-merging) to require extra capabilities from the monad and/or the environment.

-(Notice that this approach is less fine-grained with constraints than the MTL one.
-When using MTL each function can have different constraints, while in this approach constraints are declared through signature merging, and modules that import the same version of `Moo` will share the same constraints.
-If you want constraint differentiation, you'll need to create more compilation units with different "enriched" versions of `Moo`.)
+(*Note*: this approach is less fine-grained with respect to constraints than the MTL one.
+When using MTL each individual function can have different constraints.
+But here, functions from modules that import the same version of `Moo` will share the same constraints.
+If you want constraint differentiation, you'll need to create separate compilation units with different "enriched" versions of `Moo`.)

 You'll eventually need to write an implementation library that gives concrete instantiations for the monad and the environment.